ckeditor/ckeditor5/packages/ckeditor5-mention/tests/manual/mention.md

 ### Configuration

-The feed:
+The feeds:

+1. Static list with `@` marker:
     - Barney
     - Lily
     - Marshall
     - Robin
     - Ted
+2. Static list of 20 items (`#` marker)
+    - a01
+    - a02
+    - ...
+    - a20

 ### Interaction